Housing Rights and Resources

-Tenants who submit a hardship declaration, cannot be evicted until May 1, 2021.
+However, tenants who submit a hardship declaration, cannot be evicted until May 1, 2021 at the earliest.
 The hardship declaration is a document explaining the source of the hardship.
 Use the Housing Justice For All Tool or one of the legal resources below to create your hardship declaration.

 There is a moratorium on residential foreclosure proceedings until May 1, 2021.
 Homeowners and small landlords who own 10 or fewer residential dwellings can file hardship declarations with their mortgage lender, other foreclosing party, or a court that would prevent a foreclosure.